-Virgin Mobile prefers "the true Android experience" on its devicesAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile prefers "the true Android experience" on its devicesAlex Wagner - Editorial Director of News and Content

 Yesterday Sprint and Motorola unveiled two new Android phones: the Photon 4G for Sprint and the Triumph for Virgin Mobile.
 One of the immediately identifiable differences between the two handsets is that the Photon features a custom Motorola UI (don't even think about calling it MOTOBLUR), while the Triumph is running a mostly stock version of Android 2.2.
 The same can be said about Virgin's other two Android offerings, the LG Optimus V and the Samsung Intercept.
 Today a Virgin Mobile spokesperson explained to PCMag why this is, saying that it likes to give customers the ability to customize their devices however they want and that not using custom skins on any of the carrier's Android phones allows for a more "consistent approach."
 The full statement from the spokesperson: